nate-yocom/Nfw.Linux.Joystick/README.md

 ## Xpad Layer

-This layer is idea for the case where you know the attached controller is an XBox controller - as supported by the Xpad driver for Linux:
+This layer is idea for the case where you know the attached controller is an XBox controller - as supported by the Xpad driver for Linux.
+Optionally, calling code can also ask that all Axis be mapped as button events.

 ```csharp
 using Nfw.Linux.Joystick.Smart;